Project budget4 880 802 €

 The project builds on expertise which exists in insolation at regional level e.g. LP in entrepreneurship and PP2 in education.
 It combines strengths at a cross border level and together with the refugee observer partner organisations (OP2, OP3, OP9 and OP11) will create and validate new knowledge in the demonstration models faster than would otherwise occurred or not occurred at all.
 The scale of this cross border cooperation saves time in recruitment but also increases the impact, transferability and durability of project results.
 The partnership involves municipalities, universities, private sector, local government and refugee organisations who would not have normally worked together.
 Cooperation also provides access to a transnational pool of specialist knowledge stretching beyond individual boundaries where a refugee entrepreneur can benefit from access to entrepreneurial experts to solve business problems and advise of best solution at a cross border level, not normally available

-The Social Integration of Refugees through Education and Self Employment (SIREE) project aims to improve the social and economic integration of refugees and migrants in the 2Seas area.
-The project has 9 partners in the Netherlands, France, Belgium and the UK working together with refugees and migrants to create and implement actions to enhance their inclusion.
-The partners include universities, municipalities, charities, schools and refugee support groups.
-The knowledge of the local context is of great benefit and the bringing together of the partners through this project aids cross-border cooperation, for example where partners have shared techniques used to engage refugee and migrants in the education process through a toolbox.
+The knowledge of the local context is of great benefit and the bringing together of the partners through this project aids cross-border cooperation, for example where partners have shared techniques used to engage refugee and migrants in education during the COVID-19 crisis.